Robfz/TallerVertical-IoT/README.md

 The link to Android Studio is the next one: [Android](http://developer.android.com/intl/es/index.html).

 Through the Firebase docs Android [tutorial](https://www.firebase.com/docs/android/) we were easily able to manipulate the database through the application.

+### The Edison

+All the Edison-side code is written in Python.
+The following is a brief guide of how to use the code.

+To create a process to serve the app requests run:

+`python PQueue.py`

+And to run a 2-zone example using sensors connected to 2 Edison boards run:

+`python PQueue_demo.py`

+and and the second Edison:

+`python PQueue_demo_slave`

+The code provided are only brief examples of want can be done.

+Contributions are encouraged!